How to Build a Fintech Product: Step-by-Step Guide

 You need to predict as many needs as you can, for each will require time to implement.
 Remember that traditional financial services presuppose lots of bureaucracy, thus delays.

 At some point when developing MoneyPark, we had to integrate an insurance company API into the system.
-However, the insurance company would not allow direct communication between us, so we had to first communicate to MoneyPark.
+However, the insurance company would not allow direct communication between us, so we had to first communicate with MoneyPark.
 Only then would our message go to the insurers.
 We wasted hours because of this bureaucracy, and it is still the same in 2018.
 Traditional finance services are not very agile, but your users do not need to know it.

 5. It is not only for the end-customers

-For instance, a lot of fintech services give an access to their product to credit experts or financial advisors.
-That’s how they comprise both b2b and b2c segments – working with end-customers as well as third parties.
-In this case, fintech app development process includes formation of different interface and functionality for each party because each performs actions peculiar to their role.
-Basically, you need to consider a possibility of b2b interactions when choosing tech solution and building a business model.
-Even if you’re not implementing it in your MVP, it might be a thing later.
+For instance, a lot of fintech services provide access to their product to credit experts or financial advisors.
+That’s how they cover both B2B and B2C segments—working with end-customers as well as third parties.
+In this case, the fintech app development process includes the formation of different interfaces and features for each party because each performs actions peculiar to their role.

 6. Have a product owner & communicate (a lot)